mathewsanders/Tally-Walker/README.md

 // Check the overall distributions of items observed weatherModel.distributions()
 // Returns:
-// [(item: "🌧", probability: 0.5),
+// [(probability: 0.5, item: "🌧"),
-//  (item: "☀️", probability: 0.5)]
+//  (probability: 0.5, item: "☀️")]

 // Check to see what items are expected to follow a specific item
-weatherModel.items(following: "☀️")
+weatherModel.itemProbabilities(after: "☀️")
 // Returns:
-// [(item: "☀️", probability: 0.75),
+// [(probability: 0.75, item: "☀️"),
-//  (item: "🌧", probability: 0.25)]
+//  (probability: 0.25, item: "🌧")]

-weatherModel.items(following: "🌧")
+weatherModel.itemProbabilities(after: "🌧")
 // Returns:
-// [(item: "🌧", probability: 0.75),
+// [(probability: 0.75, item: "🌧"),
-//  (item: .observableBoundary, probability: 0.25)]
+//  (probability: 0.25, item: .unseenItems)]
 //
-// `.observableBoundary` implies that we expect the sequence continues, but based on the
+// `.unseenItems` is a marker to say that the sequence continues but, based
-// sequences we've observed we've reached a boundary and don't know what item follows
+// on the sequences we have observed, we don't know what items come next

 ````